samanthayap1231/TestSite/README.md

 DArTseq data is returned to us as a zipped folder containing multiple spreadsheets.
 There are multiple spreadsheets because the data be SNP data formatted in single or double rows or SilicoDArT data.
 We only use the spreadsheet with SNP data in single row format for our work.

-Note that DArT does not label their files in a consistent manner, the file name can be in a .xlsx or .csv format and can end with a "SNP_mapping_2.csv" or "SNP_singlerow.csv".
+Note that DArT does not label their files in a consistent manner, the file name can be in a `.xlsx` or `.csv` format and can end with a `SNP_mapping_2.csv` or `SNP_singlerow.csv`.

-Always check that you have the correct file:
+Always check that you have the correct file.

 The sequence data produced by DArT goes through their proprietary filters and the resulting spreadsheets contain loci ID and relevant quality information (e.g. call rate, repeatability, information content).
 The genotype data is further to the right of the spreadsheet.
-Refer to the "metada.xlsx" file accompanying the spreadsheets for the type of quality information captured in the spreadsheets and the samples that were successfully sequenced.
+Refer to the accompanying `metada.xlsx` file for the type of quality information captured in the spreadsheets and the samples that were successfully sequenced.
 The SNP data formatted in single rows does not contain duplicated IDs and the data contains 0s (homozygote), 1s (homozygote), 2s (heterozygote).

-Note that when a dataset is received, it is up to the person in charge of the study to save the dataset on N drive under: N:\\Evolutionary Ecology\\Restore & Renew\\DArT data
+Note that when a dataset is received, it is up to the person in charge of the study to save the dataset on N drive under: `N:\Evolutionary Ecology\Restore & Renew\DArT data`

-### Analysing the data
+### Analysing the data with RRtools

 An R package called RRtools was developed in house as part of the Restore and Renew analytical workflow.
-The package was designed to allow the analysis of DArTseq data for a large number of species in a streamline manner (i.e. consistent labelling system and structured working directories).
+The package was designed to allow the analysis of DArTseq data for a large number of species in a streamline manner, i.e., with consistent labelling system and structured working directories.

 ### Setting up your directories

-Prior to analysing, a working directory needs to be set up.
-The directory is structured in a way that allows RRtools, our in house developed R package to access the DArTseq data and output the data in various formats.
+Prior to analysing, set up a working directory.

 Below is an example working directory for the *Zieria obcordata* dataset.

-The name of the working directory is usually a combination of the abbreviated genus and species name because the DArTseq data is mostly used for studying a species. e.g., ZierObco for Zieria obcordata.
+We set the name of the working directory usually as a combination of the abbreviated genus and species name to make it clear that the data is to do with the study of a species. e.g., ZierObco for Zieria obcordata.

 In the directory, three folders are to be manually generated (dart_raw, meta, popgen) and two folders (dart_standard, outputs) will appear as RRtools is run: